Frequently asked questions

 Generally, the position is that a person’s name must be included in a notification of an employment decision (including termination decisions) in the Public Service Gazette.

-Importantly, where a person’s name has been excluded from notification for any reason, the 2022 Commissioner’s Directions require Agency Heads to notify the Commissioner of the person’s name.
-This will ensure there is accountability in the process and that the exclusion of the person’s name is justified in the circumstances.
+Importantly, where a person’s name has been excluded from notification for any reason, the Commissioner’s Directions 2022 require Agency Heads to notify the Commissioner of the person’s name.
+This will ensure there is accountability in the process and that the exclusion of the person’s name is appropriate in the circumstances.

 SES conduct matters